-If you need to apply for a short extension, please ask one of your module tutors who will be able to direct you to the relevant form, on Google Classroom, to complete.
+If you need to apply for a short extension, please ask one of your module tutors who will be able to direct you to the relevant form to complete.
+Forms are available on your Google Classroom - you should make a copy of the original and move it onto your own workspace prior to completion.